-Goggles are required even when using very small quantities of a hazardous material, such as when you are adjusting the pH of a buffer by adding a few drops of acid or base.
+Goggles are required even when using very small quantities of a hazardous material, such as when you use household bleach, ammonia, Biuret's Reagent, acid/alcohol or phehol-based stains.
 If you wear glasses, you MUST wear the goggles over the glasses since glasses do not provide acceptable protection.
 Contact lenses are allowed when worn under goggles.
 Wear the appropriate eye protection when working with anything that can injure the eyes, including flying particles, laser light, UV light, electric arc etc. If I see you not wearing your goggles when hazardous materials are handled I will be required to dismiss you from the lab.
-Remember: ONLY those with proper goggles will be allowed in the lab!
-The bookstore sells goggles.
+The campus bookstore sells goggles.

-4. No eating/drinking/food/smoking: No food or drink is allowed in laboratories.
+- 4. No eating/drinking/food/smoking: No food or drink is allowed in laboratories.
 You must leave these things outside, or keep them in your closed backpacks.
-THIS INCLUDES PERSONAL WATER BOTTLES!

-5. Housekeeping: You must clean up after yourselves.
-Make sure spilled reagents are cleaned up promptly.
-Never throw chemicals in the trash or into the broken glass box, and never pour hazardous chemicals down the drain.
-The Issue Room will provide bags for spilled dry reagents.
+THIS INCLUDES PERSONAL WATER BOTTLES! - 5.
+Housekeeping: You must clean up after yourselves.
+Don't throw trash in the sinks.
+Never throw chemicals in the regular trash or into the broken glass box.

-INSTRUCTOR: Check for spilled reagents before your section begins and upon leaving for the day; especially the balance areas.
-If you enter your lab and find spilled reagents, please notify the Chemistry Issue Room or CNSM Safety Office upon discovery so you don't get blamed for the mess.
+INSTRUCTOR: Check for housekeeping problems before your section begins and upon leaving for the day; especially the sinks.
+Please inform your Issue Room or CNSM Safety if you are having to deal with a slob!